open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/manual.md

 ### Creating and using asynchronous instruments

 [Asynchronous instruments](/docs/reference/specification/metrics/api/#synchronous-and-asynchronous-instruments)
-give the user a way to register callback functions, which are invoked on demand to generate take measurements.
+give the user a way to register callback functions, which are invoked on demand to make measurements.
 This is useful to periodically measure a value that cannot be instrumented directly.
 Async instruments are created with zero or more callbacks which will be invoked during metric collection.
 Each callback accepts options from the SDK and returns its observations.